 - CLU ranks in the top 5% of languages

 - See also: sparc, algol-60, lisp, simula, ada, argus, lua, ruby, sather, swift, algol, ml, cpl, java, python, csharp, perl

-- I have 40 facts about CLU. what would you like to know? email me and let me know how I can help.
+- Have a question about CLU not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: